oleh-rohalskyi/weather-forecast/README.md

 In the project directory, you can run:

+- `npm i`.
+Use it for instal dependensies.

-- `yarn start`.
+- `npm run start`.
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-- `yarn test`.
+- `npm run run test`.
 Launches the test runner in the interactive watch mode.

-- `yarn build`.
+- `npm run build`.
 Builds the app for production to the `build` folder.

-- `yarn eject`.
+- `npm run eject`.
 Exposes content of `react-script` package

-- `yarn lint`.
+- `npm run lint`.
 Lints project files according to eslint rules, see below.
 Typical use case: continuous integration environments, Travis, CircleCI, etc.

-- `yarn fix`.
-Same as `yarn lint`, but also fixes errors, when possible.
+- `npm run fix`.
+Same as `npm run lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

 Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all confifguration is done by adding config files where possible.
 Also no `devDependencies` for now, sorry.